dlion/dryrun/_posts/2021-04-30-save-5-minutes-web-scraping-with-rust.md

 ---
-title: "Save 5 minutes web scraping with Rust"
+title: Save 5 minutes web scraping with Rust
-description: "Often I read that for simple tasks Rust is not a good choice.
+description: Often I read that for simple tasks Rust is not a good choice.
 Go is more adopted when we need to create a small script to automatize our jobs.
-But is it true?"
+But is it true?
 tags:
+- engineering
-  - Programming
+- tutorials
 cover: "/assets/images/covers/mobile.png"
 ---

 Often I read that for simple tasks Rust is not a good choice.
 Go is more adopted when we need to create a small script to automatize our jobs.
 But is it true?